-Despite the defects of the Petition filed by HGL, the Court partly granted the same in the interest of substantive justice and equity.
+Despite the defects of the Petition filed by HGL, the Court partly grants the same in the interest of substantive justice and equity.
 Thus, in consideration of the extraordinary circumstances and the interest of substantive justice and equity, the SC partially grants the Petition, which reinstates the case (Civil Case No. C-146) and remands it to RTC-Antique for the specific purpose of hearing and determining the damages to be awarded to HGL for the non-enforcement of the Writ of Preliminary Mandatory Injunction dated October 6, 2004.
-The hearing for the specific purpose of determining the damages to be awarded is ongoing.
-The case remains pending to date.
+The hearing for the specific purpose of determining the damages to be awarded was set on May 21, 2018.
+The case is pending to date.